bus710/matrix/README.md

 # matrix

-A toy project to drive Sense Hat's matrix by using Go/JS.
+A toy project to drive Sense Hat's LED matrix by using Go/JS.

 <img src="assetsForReadMe/99.png" width="300">